adinapoli/lambdacon-2015/slides/slides.md

 &nbsp;

-\centerline{\includegraphics[width=200px]{images/compiling.png}}
+\centerline{\includegraphics[scale=0.5]{images/compiling.png}}

 ------------------

 ## Slow compilation: the caveat

-- It's a problem all non-interpreted languages have to deal with
+1. It's a problem all non-interpreted languages have to deal with
-- GHC indeed does incremental compilation, building only what's changed
+2. GHC indeed does incremental compilation, building only what's changed
-- It's even slower if..
+3. It's even slower if..
-    * You have TH (Template Haskell) in your code
+    a.
+You have TH (Template Haskell) in your code
-    * You are building with profiling enabled
+    b.
+You are building with profiling enabled

 \center{
   \textbf {